percona/everest-doc/docs/quickstart-guide/qs-overview.md

 # Quick install

-This section helps quickly install and start working with Percona Everest.
+This section provides instructions for quickly installing and getting started with Percona Everest.

 ## Prerequisites